 There are around 13 high-risk types of HPV that are responsible for almost all cervical cancers .
-Within the high-risk group, types 16 and 18 are the most prevalent and responsible for 70% of cervical cancers .
-HPV infection can cause changes to the cells of the cervix creating abnormalities.
-Once these abnormalities become severe they can develop into cancer which is why cervical screening and HPV vaccination are important in helping to prevent cervical cancer.
+Within the high-risk group, types 16 and 18 are the most prevalent and are responsible for 70% of cervical cancers .
+An HPV infection can cause changes to the cells of the cervix, creating abnormalities.
+Once these abnormalities become severe they can develop into cancer, which is why cervical screening and HPV vaccination are important in helping to prevent cervical cancer.

-There are two HPV vaccines which provide protection against the two high risk types of HPV (types 16 and 18) that cause 70% of all cervical cancers.
-One of the vaccines is also designed to provide protection against genital warts which are caused by low risk types of HPV.
-Low risk types of HPV do not cause cervical cancer.
+There are currently two HPV vaccines that provide protection against the two high-risk types of HPV (types 16 and 18) that cause 70% of all cervical cancers.
+One of the vaccines is also designed to provide protection against genital warts, which are caused by low-risk types of HPV.
+Low-risk types of HPV do not cause cervical cancer.

-Research indicates that the HPV vaccine could prevent two thirds of cervical cancers in women under the age of 30 by 2025 but only if uptake of the HPV vaccination is at 80% .
+Research indicates that the HPV vaccine could prevent two thirds of cervical cancers in women under the age of 30 years old by 2025, but only if uptake of the HPV vaccination is at 80% .
 To date, the UK has achieved this level each year in the national HPV immunisation programme .

-- Moscicki, AB, et al., 1998.
+- Moscicki AB et al., 1998.
 The natural history of human papillomavirus infection as measured by repeat DNA testing in adolescent and young women.
-Journal of Pediatr 132, 277–284.
+Journal of Pediatrics 132, 277–284.

 - Li N et al., 2011.
-Human papillomavirus type distribution in 30,848 invasive cervical cancers worldwide: variation by geographical region, histological type and year of publication.
+Human papillomavirus type distribution in 30,848 invasive cervical cancer worldwide: variation by geographical region, histological type and year of publication.
 International Journal of Cancer 128, 927–935.

-- Cuzick J, Castanon A, and Sasieni P. 2010.
+- Cuzick J et al., 2010.
 Predicted impact of vaccination against human papillomavirus 16/18 on cancer incidence and cervical abnormalities in women aged 20–29 in the UK.
 British Journal of Cancer 102, 933–939.

 * image from WebMD